contensis/cli/README.md

 - `yarn run build:exe` \* outputting to `bin/` folder

+## Release

-To create a new version
+To create a new version (prerelease)

 - Simply make a commit or merge to the `main` branch and the GitHub Actions should take care of the rest
+- The package will be built and published to npm.js - available to install with `npm i -g contensis-cli@prerelease`
-- Binaries from each commit are uploaded to the job output as build assets
+- Binaries from each commit's build workflow are uploaded to the job summary as build assets

+To prepare the next release version

+- `cd packages/contensis-cli`
+- Update the package version with one of
+  - `npm version patch`
+  - `npm version minor`
+  - `npm version major`
+  - `npm version 1.0.1`
+- Build and check the version with
+  - `npm start`
+  - `--version` (in the shell prompt)
+- Commit changes.
+Add the phrase `[nobuild]` to the commit message and ensure this is the final commit before you push

 To create a release

-- This is currently manually triggered from the Releases page
+- Create a new release from the repo Releases page
+- The release version will match the `package.json` version in `/packages/contensis-cli` (prefixed with "v" e.g. "v1.0.1")
+- A new git tag will be created matching the release version
 - Release notes are typed out and will be a summary of key changes since last release tag
-- Release assets are downloaded from build assets and uploaded to this new release
+- Release assets are found in the summary page of the last GitHub build pipeline (stored as build artifacts).
+Download the artifact for each OS, unzip and then attach them (upload) the extracted files to this new release.
-- A new git tag will be created matching the release version
-- Pre-releases are supported and are indicated with the pre release flag in the GitHub Release
+- Pre-releases are supported and are indicated with the "Set as a pre-release" flag in the GitHub Release
-- Another GitHub Action triggered by the release will build and tag a release from the created git tag for other platforms such as [`Docker`](https://github.com/contensis/node-cli/pkgs/container/node-cli%2Fmain%2Fapp/53826128?tag=release)
+- A GitHub Action will be triggered by creating the release.
+The workflow will publish the release version to npm.js (if it does not currently exist).
+Also push a release tag to the latest [`Docker`](https://github.com/contensis/node-cli/pkgs/container/node-cli%2Fmain%2Fapp/53826128?tag=release) image.
+- If the release workflow fails, it can be manually run any time with a workflow trigger from the GitHub Action page - the input will be either "latest" or "prerelease"

 ## Related repositories / packages